nafasebra/awesome-webdesign-tools/README.md

 - [CSS loader generator](https://www.cssportal.com/css-loader-generator/) - Generate the perfect loader with our online collection of spinners and loaders for CSS, currently 310 to select from.

-- [Custom scrollbar maker](https://codepen.io/stephenpaton-tech/full/JjRvGmY) - A simple tool for making custom scrollbars for your websites....
-- [Generate CSS filter](https://www.cssfilters.co/) - Visual playground for generating CSS for custom and Instagram like photo filters.
-Experiment with your own uploaded photo or select one from the Unsplash collection.
-- [Make high quality media query](https://quantityqueries.com/) - A tool to help build Quantity Queries for your projects

 - [Base64](https://www.base64-image.de/) - Optimize your images and convert them to base64 online.
 Drag & Drop your files, copy to clipboard with a click and use the result in HTML and CSS.